What is Domestic Abuse?

 Shelter – Housing options for people experiencing domestic abuse

-This means you can make a homeless application to the council if you can't stay in your home or need help to deal with domestic abuse.
+Get help from your local authorities homeless team.
+You can make a homeless application to your local authority if you can't stay in your home or need help to deal with domestic abuse.

 From 5 July 2021, you should also have an automatic priority need if you're homeless because of domestic abuse.
-This means the council must provide emergency housing if you need it.
+This means your local authority must provide emergency housing if you need it.

-You can approach any council you choose and you can't be referred back to an area where you're at risk of domestic abuse.
+You can approach any local authority you choose and you can't be referred back to an area where you're at risk of domestic abuse.

 • Cheshire West and Chester Telephone: 0300 123 2442 (Monday, Tuesday, Thursday, Friday 9am - 5pm and Wednesday 1pm - 5pm) or you can ring the Out of Hours number on 0300 123 7035.